Max-planck-Jr/ICS_Water_testbed_cyber/Attack_scenarios/PLC_attack_scenarios/1 - Reconnaissance/README.md

 - After capturing the pcap file, you could analyze it with wireshark.
 For sure, you will discover various security flaws that you could exploit
 - The testbed's flexibility even enables you transfer the pcap file to you host for other analysis if you wish.
+- There're some pcap samples found in `Captured_packets`

 bash
 ```